'The Problem Of Democracy' Looks At Personality's Role In U.S. Leadership

 Most job openings — at least in theory — go to the more qualified applicant.
 That isn't always the case with the presidency of the United States, as scores of presidential losers have discovered.

 Given the choice, Americans tend to gravitate toward the fresher, more exciting face.
-Charisma and change can hold more value than on-the-job training, relationships with world leaders, or understanding of Congressional dynamics.
+Charisma and change can hold more value than on-the-job training, relationships with world leaders or understanding of congressional dynamics.

 It's a weird way to hire the most important person in the world, but it's the system the United States has developed, and repeatedly doubled down on, over the course of its history.

 The first two men to learn this the hard way: John and John Quincy Adams.
-Both father and son were, of course, elected president.
+Both father and son were elected president.
 But voters resoundingly ousted both from office after just one term during a 50-year stretch where every other president served eight years.

 The Adamses had both spent years abroad making the young country's case in European capitals.
 They had more international experience and understanding of the philosophy and political theory behind the nation's untested form of government than almost any other person in the United States.
 And yet both saw themselves rejected in favor of more charismatic and populist rivals.